Sing 2: Plot

-Buster Moon is thriving with his newly rebuilt theater; Johnny, Rosita, Gunter, Meena, and Miss Crawly work as his cast and crew, while Ash performs as a soloist at a rock club.
-Buster's show fails to impress Crystal Entertainment's talent scout dog Suki Lane, who tells Buster he would not make it in Redshore City.
-Encouraged by Nana Noodleman, Buster rounds up his crew and they travel to the city to make an impression.
+Buster Moon is thriving with his newly rebuilt theater.
+Johnny, Rosita, Gunter, Meena, and Miss Crawly work as his cast and crew, while Ash performs as a soloist at a rock club.
+Buster's show fails to impress Crystal Entertainment's talent scout Suki Lane from Redshore City.
+Encouraged by Nana Noodleman, Buster gathers his crew, and they travel to the city to make an impression.

-They are denied entry into Crystal Entertainment but sneak in for an audition with entertainment mogul wolf Jimmy Crystal.
-As Jimmy is uninterested in Buster's original show pitch, Gunter suggests a space-themed sci-fi musical that features songs from Clay Calloway, a legendary rock star lion who disappeared after his wife Ruby died 15 years prior.
-Intrigued, and assuming that Clay will be a part of the show, Jimmy greenlights it and lets Buster and his friends stay at his hotel during production.
+After being denied entry into Crystal Entertainment, they sneak in for an audition with entertainment mogul Jimmy Crystal.
+As Jimmy is uninterested in Buster's original pitch, Gunter suggests a space-themed sci-fi musical that features songs from Clay Calloway, a legendary rock star who disappeared after his wife Ruby died 15 years ago.
+Intrigued, and assuming that Clay will be part of the show, Jimmy greenlights it and lets Buster and his friends stay at his hotel during production.

 Miss Crawly finds where Clay lives and goes to visit him, but he scares her away with a paintball gun.
-During rehearsal, Rosita reveals to have a fear of heights after discovering she needs to make a high jump, prompting Jimmy to insist Buster have his daughter Porsha play her part instead.
+During rehearsal, Rosita reveals to have a fear of heights after learning she needs to make a high jump, prompting Jimmy to insist Buster have his daughter Porsha play her part instead.
 Buster reluctantly writes Rosita a minor role.
-Top choreographer monkey Klaus Kickenklober is hired to teach Johnny to dance, but is unnecessarily harsh, causing Johnny to struggle and fall behind.
-Johnny later comes across a street dancer lynx named Nooshy, who takes over as his teacher.
-Meena is cast in a romantic scene with Darius, an egocentric actor yak, but is unable to act the part convincingly, having never been in love before.
-She later meets and falls in love with an ice cream vendor elephant named Alfonso.
+Top choreographer Klaus Kickenklober is hired to teach Johnny to dance, but is unnecessarily harsh, causing Johnny to fall behind.
+Johnny later comes across street dancer Nooshy, who takes over as his teacher.
+Meena is cast in a romantic scene with a well-intentioned but heavily egocentric actor named Darius, but is unable to act the part convincingly, having never been in love before.
+She later meets and falls in love with an ice cream vendor named Alfonso.
 Jimmy eventually finds out that Buster never contacted Clay about the show and threatens to hurt Buster if he does not deliver.